Greg Walden Shares What You Need to Know on COVID-19

 Cases of COVID-19:

-U.S. current case count : There are currently at least 1,227,430 cases and 73,095 deaths in the United States, as reported by Johns Hopkins and other media sources.
+U.S. current case count: There are currently at least 1,347,388 cases and 80,397 deaths in the United States, as reported by Johns Hopkins and other media sources.

 Baker: 1